satellite-image-deep-learning/techniques/README.md

 * [Histogram of Oriented Gradients (HOG) Boat Heading Classification](https://medium.com/the-downlinq/histogram-of-oriented-gradients-hog-heading-classification-a92d1cf5b3cc) -> Medium article
 * [Object Detection in Satellite Imagery, a Low Overhead Approach](https://medium.com/the-downlinq/object-detection-in-satellite-imagery-a-low-overhead-approach-part-i-cbd96154a1b7) -> Medium article which demonstrates how to combine Canny edge detector pre-filters with HOG feature descriptors, random forest classifiers, and sliding windows to perform ship detection
 * [simplified_rbox_cnn](https://github.com/SIAnalytics/simplified_rbox_cnn) -> code for 2018 [paper](https://dl.acm.org/doi/10.1145/3274895.3274915): RBox-CNN: rotated bounding box based CNN for ship detection in remote sensing image.
 Uses Tensorflow object detection API
+* [Ship-Detection-based-on-YOLOv3-and-KV260](https://github.com/xlsjdjdk/Ship-Detection-based-on-YOLOv3-and-KV260) -> entry project of the Xilinx Adaptive Computing Challenge 2021.
+It uses YOLOv3 for ship target detection in optical remote sensing images, and deploys DPU on the KV260 platform to achieve hardware acceleration

 #### Object detection - cars, vehicles & trains
 * [Truck Detection with Sentinel-2 during COVID-19 crisis](https://github.com/hfisser/Truck_Detection_Sentinel2_COVID19) -> moving objects in Sentinel-2 data causes a specific reflectance relationship in the RGB, which looks like a rainbow, and serves as a marker for trucks.
 Improve accuracy by only analysing roads.
 Not using object detection but relevant.
 Also see [S2TD](https://github.com/hfisser/S2TD)